MARCH LITERARY BIRTHDAYS

 Born in Lowell, Mass. (other birthdates listed as 3/11 and 3/13), Kerouac published his first novel in 1950, titled The Town and the City.
 He was strongly influenced in his writing by the beat generation writers Burroughs and Ginsberg.
 His best-known work, On the Road (1957) was inspired by cross-country trips taken while under the influence of drugs/drink, as Kerouac was purported to be for most of his life.
 His novel The Dharma Bums (1958), which describes a mountain climbing trip he and poet Gary Snyder took in Yosemite, contributed to popularising Zen Buddhism as a philosophy for bohemian artists in the U.S. In all, Kerouac published over 20 books.
 He died of an abdominal hemorrhage while living in St. Petersburg, Fla. with his mother and his third wife, Stella Sampas.

 The Literary Kicks site for Kerouac has a long and interesting biography, bibliographies, and a photo.
-There's a one-page Kerouac bio available through Finland's Kuusankoski Public Library.
+There's a Wikipedia Kerouac page of course, and the official Kerouac website has biography, bibliography, quotes, and licensing information.

 Other March Birthdays: